Constantine-Gogas/Covid-19-Data-Analysis/README.md

 ## Covid-19 Data Exploration and Visualization

-This project was created in order to explore and visualize data on Covid-19.
-The dataset was
+This project was created in order to explore and visualize data on Covid-19 for my university class.
+The dataset was found on the website "Our world in data".
+In this project I answered four questions with SQL queries and uploaded the final dashboard on Tableau Public.

+## Questions: